weinsurexyz logo

 • Risk Mitigation: By requesting and verifying COIs from contractors and vendors, businesses can reduce their own liability exposure by ensuring that the third party’s insurance will cover potential losses stemming from their work.

-• Applying for Professional Licenses: Some professions, like real estate agents and contractors, are legally required to carry general liability insurance, and a COI can serve as proof when applying for the necessary licenses.
+• Applying for Professional Licenses: Some professions, like real estate agents and contractors, are legally required to carry general liability insurance, and a certificate of liability insurance can serve as proof when applying for the necessary licenses.

 • Securing Commercial Leases: Landlords often require tenants to provide a COI, demonstrating that the business has liability coverage in case of accidents or damages on the leased property.